rocmarchive/hcBLAS/README.md

 ##Introduction: ##

-This repository hosts the C++ AMP implementation of BLAS subroutines.
+This repository hosts the HCC implementation of BLAS subroutines.
 The following are the sub-routines that are implemented

 1. Sgemm  : Single Precision real valued general matrix-matrix multiplication
 2. Cgemm  : Complex valued general matrix matrix multiplication